im-kulikov/helium/README.md

         run.Add(prepare(svc))
     }

-    // - wait until any actor will be stopped
+    // - wait until any service will be stopped
     // - wait until context will be canceled or deadlined return run.Run(ctx)
 }